gdbroman/broman.blog/posts/copilot.md

 ---
-title: Should You Pay For Github Copilot?
+title: Should You Pay For GitHub Copilot?
 isNewsletter: true
 date: "2022-09-10"
 ---

-90% of developers will NOT pay $10/month for GitHub Copilot.
+90% of developers will NOT pay $10/month for GitHub Copilot.<sup>1</sup>

 This is irrational: